These best environmental films of all time are not only marvellously entertaining, but educational, too

 This Oscar-winning classic is the second Charlton Heston film to grace this list, making the crusty, ex-NRA president the default top lead man of eco-themed films: at least those mentioned here.

-In this, the original version of the Planet of the Apes franchise, human cosmonauts crashland on what turns out to be a fortieth-century Earth desertified by nuclear catastrophe and dominated by apes.
+In this, the original version of the Planet of the Apes franchise, human cosmonauts crashland on what turns out to be a fortieth-century Earth.
+It has become desertified by nuclear catastrophe and dominated by apes.
 According to the Ape Scriptures, humans left alone to breed in great numbers will turn fertile lands into deserts.
-This apparently leads to devaluation of the human species, to the point that they’re just more nasty wildlife in the eyes of apes.
+This apparently leads to devaluation of the human species.
+All the way to the point that they’re just more nasty wildlife in the eyes of apes.

 An animated film that’s much more, this instant classic packs a WALL-op.
 Against a backdrop of catastrophic human mismanagement of the planet, WALL-E is a trash-collecting robot that rummages through a garbage-heaped landscape in the year 2805.
 Technologically dependent humans live on starliners in a state of relatively inert, morbid obesity, totally disconnected from nature and the environment.